 2 Belittling Female Colleagues:

-– Refusing to listen to their ideas
+– Not listening to their ideas

-– Humiliating them in front of others
+– Embarrassing them in front of everyone

-– Refusing to work with women
+– Not wanting to work with them at all

 3. Excluding Women From Workplace Activities: